AgroVistaAi/Agrovista.AI/README.md

 # Agrovista.AI
-Unleashing the power of new gen technologies in improving agriculture sector
+Unleashing the power of new gen technologies in improving Agriculture sector.